alejandrocrx/leetcode_problems_study/README.md

 ## 70. Climbing Stairs

 Using dynamic programming, similar to the fibonacci sequence, we initialize an array of size n+1 with base cases dp[0] = 1 and dp[1] = 1.

+## 198. House Robber

+We traverse the array from right to left, keeping track of the maximum value.
+We use two pointers.